RogerNi/triage-js/README.md

-The paper's evaluation uses the TRIAGE-JS benchmark (1,883 npm packages with taint flows reported by NodeMedic-FINE and human-reviewed exploitability labels). **The benchmark data is not yet public.** Because the confirmed exploitable packages are under coordinated disclosure, the benchmark will be released publicly after the disclosure period completes; until then, researchers may request early access for research purposes only by contacting the authors (see "Dataset" below).
+The paper's evaluation uses the TRIAGE-JS benchmark (1,883 npm packages with taint flows reported by NodeMedic-FINE and human-reviewed exploitability labels).
+The dataset is publicly available for research use.
+Download access can be requested by completing the Google Form listed in the "Dataset" section.

 ## Getting Started

-The quickest way to exercise the artifact is the Docker image together with the included public demo subset (`dataset_demo/`) — this needs no benchmark access and no model download.
+The quickest way to exercise the artifact is the Docker image together with the included demo subset (`dataset_demo/`).
 Host prerequisites are x86-64, Docker with the NVIDIA Container Toolkit, and an NVIDIA GPU with a CUDA 12.6 driver.

 **Build** (from the repository root):